Please click on the next items for details:

 ** Description and photographs can be found by clicking on this name in the "Bamboo Stock List"

-This beautiful species and its various selected forms have been widely grown in the UK for over a century but many plants unfortunately flowered in recent years.
+This beautiful species and its various selected forms have been widely grown in the UK for over a century but many plants unfortunately flowered around the years 2002 to 2008.

 The flowers appear in early spring and closely resemble those of grasses.
 The normal foliage gradually disappears, leaving only brown remnants of the flowers, inside which seeds can sometimes be found during the summer.
 There is no effective remedial treatment and some species may exhaust their reserves by flowering for several years and then die as a result.